A 3-day itinerary in Woomargama National Park

-After a phenomenal day of exploring, make tracks to Lake Hume Discovery Park for the night, where you can sling a tent, park your van or snooze in a cabin overlooking the dreamy lake.
+After a phenomenal day of exploring, make tracks tofor the night, where you can sling a tent, park your van or snooze in a cabin overlooking the dreamy lake.
 Go for a late afternoon swim in the pool – or perhaps a soak in the spa – then brew a cup of tea, set up your camp chairs on the sandy lake shore and watch the golden sunset light up the mountain range on the other side of the water.

 DAY THREE: Water activities & lunch with a view

 DAY THREE KEY FACTS: